 The drive home

-Your surgeon will advise you not to drive, but they might not think to mention that the seat belt’s shoulder harness can hurt your sore chest.
-Bring a small, soft pillow to place between your chest and the strap.
+After surgery, you’ll need someone to drive you home.
+The seat belt’s shoulder harness may hurt your sore chest.
+It can help to bring a small, soft pillow to place between your chest and the strap.

 What you’ll wear

-Inventory your wardrobe and go shopping, if necessary.
 When you leave the hospital, you’ll still have drainage tubes in your chest.
-They’ll remain in place for at least a week or two, maybe longer.
+They’ll remain in place for at least a week or 2, maybe longer.
 Your chest and arms will be sore and stiff.

-Buy loose-fitting tops that are easy to put on and take off, and ideally open at the front.
-This can help you avoid stretching your arms or pulling your shirt over your head.
-Choose soft, natural fabrics.
-Specialty stores carry camisoles and tops with pockets for the drainage bulbs.
-Or you can clip the bulb to your clothing.
+A post-mastectomy wardrobe typically involves soft, loose-fitting tops that are easy to put on and take off and ideally open at the front.
+That way, you avoid stretching your arms or pulling your shirt over your head.
+Specialty stores carry camisoles and tops with pockets for the drainage bulbs, or you can clip the bulb to your clothing.
 A large zip-up hoodie is a good option.

 If you’re not having reconstruction and plan to wear prosthetics, hold off on buying mastectomy bras for now.
 Your size will change as your swelling goes down.

-When you’re ready, your doctor will write a prescription for prosthetics and mastectomy bras, which may be covered by insurance.
+When you’re ready, a doctor will write a prescription for breast forms (prosthetics) and mastectomy bras, which may be covered by insurance.

 What you’ll eat

-You may not feel up to cooking, so you can prepare in advance.
+You may not feel up to cooking after surgery, so consider preparing in advance if you can.
 Stock your kitchen, and if time permits, prepare a few meals for the freezer.

 How you’ll nest

 What helps you feel good?
-A thick novel, aromatherapy, your grandmother’s afghan?
+A thick novel, aromatherapy, your grandmother’s knitted blanket?
 Make sure it’s within easy reach of your favorite comfy chair or sofa.

-Have a water bottle available nearby so you can easily stay hydrated.
-Get all your essentials together such as your phone and charger, high-protein snacks, and anything else you may need or want.
+Have a water bottle nearby so you can easily stay hydrated.
+Gather your essentials, such as your phone and charger, high protein snacks, and anything else you may need or want.

 Your friends mean well when they say, “Let me know if I can do anything.”
 But don’t leave it to chance.
-Get your calendar out and get commitments now.
+Get your calendar out and get commitments ahead of time.
 Be sure to consider:

 • babysitting